 To get in and get out- therapy geared towards making you independent

 Personal growth and transformation

-Counseling services which value your spiritual beliefs and practices
+Counseling services which value your cultural practices and spiritual beliefs

 Do I need therapy?

 How do I find the right therapist near me?

 Call (949) 354-4905 to schedule a complimentary consultation or book a consultation below.
 We will do our best to help you determine if Irvine Family Counseling is right for you.

 WE ARE DEDICATED TO IMPROVING THE WORLD ONE PERSON AT A TIME